duresaguye/ethio-lost-and-found-Backend/README.md

-Ethiolost and Found - Frontend
+Ethiolost and Found - Backend

-Ethiolost and Found is a dynamic web application designed to help users report and find lost and found items within Ethiopia.
-This repository contains the frontend code for the project, built with modern web technologies to provide an engaging and user-friendly interface.
+Ethiolost and Found is a web application aimed at helping users report and recover lost and found items within Ethiopia.
+This repository contains the backend code for the project, built with Django to handle data management, authentication, and API interactions.
 Features

+    RESTful API: Provides endpoints for managing users, items, and reports.
-  User Registration and Authentication: Secure user sign-up and login functionality.
+    User Authentication: Secure authentication using JWT (JSON Web Tokens).
-  Item Listings: Users can browse and search for lost and found items.
+    Data Management: Handles CRUD operations for lost and found items.
-  Responsive Design: Optimized for various screen sizes and devices.
-  Interactive UI: Modern and intuitive user experience with real-time updates.
+    Token Blacklisting: Ensures secure handling of JWTs with token blacklisting support.
+    Admin Interface: Django's built-in admin panel for managing application data.

 Technologies Used

-  React.js: For building the user interface and managing state.
-  Tailwind CSS: For styling and responsive design.
-  Axios: For making API requests to the backend.
+    Django: A high-level Python web framework for rapid development and clean design.
+    Django REST Framework: For building RESTful APIs.
+    Simple JWT: For handling JWT authentication.
+    SQLite: